Click here to view an animated version of this procedure.

 Prior to Procedure

-- Depending on what’s worked on, you may need to clean out your bowels.
+- Whether you need to clean out your bowels before surgery

 Description of the Procedure